dusicastepic/ADMSecondHomework/README.md

 			2. [RQ2]: What are the time slots with more passengers?

-			3. [RQ3]: Do the all trips last the same?
+			3. [RQ3]: Do all trips last the same?

 			4. [RQ4]: What is the most common way of payments?